3 Tips for Implementing an Internal Food Safety Audit That Complies With GFSI Requirements [Free Download]

 - Schedule a findings meeting with appropriate department managers.

-One of the most common reasons for GFSI noncompliance is the lack of a properly designed or implemented internal food safety audit program.
-But beyond compliance, internal audits allow you to take corrective actions before problems occur, ultimately protecting your company from the financial and brand damage inadvertently caused by unsafe practices.
+One of the most common reasons a company is not GFSI noncompliant is because they lack a properly designed or implemented internal food safety audit program.
+Beyond compliance, internal food safety audits allow you to take corrective actions before problems occur, protecting your company from the financial and brand damage that unsafe practices could inadvertently cause.

-Looking for a quick yet comprehensive training program that satisfies GFSI’s internal auditing requirements?
-Learn more about AIB International’s training resources.
+Looking for a comprehensive training program that satisfies the GFSI internal auditing requirements?
+Learn more in the AIB International GFSI Internal Auditing Private Training.